SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 {% include settlement-reconciliation.md %}

+## Updating Payment Menu

+When the contents of the shopping cart changes or anything else that affects the amount occurs, the `paymentorder` must be updated and the Payment Menu must be `refresh`ed.

 {% include alert.html type="neutral" icon="info" body= "Features that are not
 described in the previous sections must not be used, although they are available in the API.
 Flags that can be turned to `true` must be kept `false` as described in this standard setup documentation." %}

 {% include alert.html type="neutral" icon="info" body= "Your integration must be
 resilient to change.
 Properties, operations, headers, etc., that aren't understood in any response **must be ignored**.
 Failing due to a something occurring in a response that your implementation haven't seen before is a malfunction that must be fixed." %}

 {% include iterator.html prev_href="summary" prev_title="Back: Summary" %}